Industry Advisory Board (IAB)

 Rocco is Professor and Head of Engineering at the Flinders University of South Australia, a position that he took up on 1st July 2014.
 As a part of this leadership role, he manages numerous research projects and teaching programs at the undergraduate and postgraduate level.
 His research interests include the use of the Global Positioning System (GPS) for transportation applications.
 This research work has mainly involved the use of Intelligent Transport System technologies to improve the effectiveness of transport.
 He also has a background in the assessment and investigation of the environmental impacts of various transport policy initiatives, including the use of alternative fuels and vehicles.
 Rocco is currently also heavily involved in connected and autonomous vehicle research and trials.

-Head of Discipline, Information Computer Technology
+Head of Information & Computing Technology

 Anthony Kittel

-CEO, RedArc – Interim Chair, CSE IAB
+CEO, RedArc – Chair, CSE IAB

 Anthony Kittel is the owner, CEO and Managing Director of the REDARC Group.